 GMBP was retained by the City of Owen Sound to undertake a planning process towards addressing the drainage deficiencies identified within Brooke Area Basin A3.
-The City has initiated this Master Plan process, under the Municipal Class Environmental Assessment (EA) process, appropriately to plan various drainage undertakings within the Study Area in a comprehensive manner.
+The City has pursued this Master Plan process, under the Municipal Class Environmental Assessment (EA) process (2015), appropriately to plan various drainage undertakings within the Study Area in a comprehensive manner.

-The Master Plan will assist in planning individual projects toward an appropriate overall drainage strategy within the study area.
+The Master Plan will assist in planning individual projects toward an overall drainage strategy within the study area.
 This system wide approach provides for a strategic level of assessment of various options to better address the needs of the overall system and potential impacts and mitigation.
 Further, this plan identifies specific projects that can be implemented over a period of time.

-This Master Plan process is intended to follow Approach #2 (Appendix 4, MCEA Manual 2015), in which the appropriate environmental assessment Schedule 'B' projects will be identified and the investigations, consultation and documentation sufficiently will address the requirements for the Schedule 'B' projects.
-The Master Plan will be finalized at the conclusion of Phases 1 and 2 of the EA process (Figure 2) and the Notice of Completion will fulfill the Schedule 'B' project planning requirements.
+This Master Plan process is intended to follow Approach #2 (Appendix 4, MCEA Manual 2015), in which the appropriate environmental assessment Schedule 'B' projects are identified and the investigations, consultation and documentation sufficiently addresses the requirements for the Schedule 'B' projects.
+The Master Plan was finalized at the conclusion of Phases 1 and 2 of the EA process (Figure 2) and the Notice of Completion is intended to fulfill the Schedule 'B' project planning requirements.

 The EA planning process develops a Project Statement, considers alternative solutions, and documents the public consultation process toward the selection, by Council, of a Preferred Solution(s) to the Project Statement.
-This Master Plan Report (Version 1) is considered a 'living document', which will be updated as the process advances through various stages.
-The purpose of this report is to document the master planning process, which will address Phases 1 and 2 of the EA process for the Schedule 'B' projects identified, toward the selection of a preferred Master Plan for drainage systems within Brooke Area Basin A3.
+This Master Plan Report was considered a 'living document' and was updated as the process advanced through various stages.
+The purpose of this report is to document the master planning process, while addressing Phases 1 and 2 of the EA process for the Schedule 'B' projects identified, toward the selection of a preferred Master Plan for drainage systems within Brooke Area Basin A3.